YajanaRao/Serenity/README.md

 - Manage songs queue
 - Radio mode (automatically queue similar tracks)
 - Searching for and playing music from YouTube (including integration with YouTube playlists)
-- Downloading audio from YouTube
-- Play and Download Songs from JioSaavn
-- Unlimited downloads
 - Voice search songs

 ## Planned features

+- Play and download songs from Google Drive
 - Newest releases - tracks and albums
-- Play and download songs from Google Drive
 - Creating a backup on Google Drive and sync audio from it 🎶
 - Searching for related songs in YouTube
 - Multiple language support